10 Online Marketing Tips for Schools to Increase Enrollments

 Imagine the opportunity to assist in developing students’ journalism prospects and the promotional value in having students published.

 Ideally, you wouldn’t stop at just blogging.
 Understand the information parents are looking for and look to fill the gap.
-This might include infographics, Slideshare presentations, checklists, or more.
+Examples might include infographics, Slideshare presentations, checklists, or more.

-I seriously had so many ideas for schools to capitalise but these are the ten that made the list.
+I seriously had so many ideas for schools to capitalise but these are the ten I believed to be more valuable.

 TAKE-AWAY: If you’re going to be running your school as a business then you must understand your consumer.
-Understand how they seek and consume information and how best to engage them.
+Know how they seek and consume information and how best to engage them.

 Quentin Aisbett is the strategist at OnQ Marketing.
 He has a specific focus on local and mobile SEO, content strategy, and marketing automation.
 Blogging all the time, tweeting even more so.
 Pick his brain on Clarity.fm.